ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## __APPENDERS__

-__APPENDERS__ apply one or more selectors to an input value and gather the results into a single nodelist.
+__APPENDERS__ apply one or more selectors to an input value and concatenate the results into a single nodelist.

 The syntax and semantics of each __APPENDER__ are defined below.